justjosias/zang/README.md

 `zig build curve`: Like `subsong`, but plays a sound defined by smooth curves instead of discrete notes.

 `zig build detuned`: Like `play`, but the instrument warbles randomly.
+Press spacebar to cycle through a few modes and effects.

 `zig build portamento`: Play a monophonic synth with portamento (gliding between notes).
 The instrument is composed of filtered noise, where the resonance frequency is controlled by the keyboard.
 (Note: you must hold down keys to get the portamento effect.
 When there are gaps between keypresses, the portamento is reset.)